Depo Provera Brain Tumor Lawsuit FAQs

 This page provides clear answers to the most common questions about Depo-Provera brain tumor lawsuits about Depo Provera brain tumor lawsuits.

 So many Depo Provera lawyers are explaining the same things over and over.
 We might be guilty of that ourselves.
-But this page is not about selling us to you—it is about answering the real questions you have about the litigation that are not be answered anywhere.
+But this page is not about selling us to you—it is about answering the real questions you have about the litigation that are not being answered anywhere.
 We cut through the nonsense and tell you what you really need to know if you have a meningioma brain tumor and are considering signing up for these lawsuits.

 We begin with information on Depo Provera generally and how it is linked.
 Most women reading this are well-versed in this information.
 If so, you can jump ahead to the details of what you need to know if you are considering bringing a Depo Provera lawsuit.